ZoqueLabs/website/_drafts/seeking_seeker.md

 Then, in most cases, seeker redirects the victim to a legitimate page, thus trying to go unnoticed.

 Everything is stored and displayed in real time from the terminal.
-However, in our research, we noticed that even if the default browser denies Seeker geolocation, it still collects sensitive information such as: public IP, browser, operating system, device type, etc. This is what we mean when we talk about maintaining a good opsec during the search, so as not to provide information that could identify us.
+However, in our research, we noticed that even if the default browser denies Seeker geolocation, it still collects sensitive information such as: public IP, browser, operating system, device type, etc. This is what we mean when we talk about keeping a good opsec during the search, so as not to provide information that could identify us.

 And this is where Seeker becomes relevant: it's simple and it works, and that's enough to show that social engineering is still effective.
 We know that many malicious campaigns, especially in Latin America, use very similar tactics: a link, a cloned website, and the browser doing the rest.
 Learning how Seeker operates allows you to see the attack from the inside, understand how it moves, reproduce it in controlled environments and begin to recognize patterns that could go unnoticed in a first analysis.
 Keep in mind that the complete information from the browser does appear in the logs.